 Reviews and approves all policies for carrying out the OhioLINK program as proposed by the four standing committees.
 Discusses and approves major funding measures.
 Participates in strategic planning.
 Consists of library directors from all public universities (including two private universities), and representatives from independent and two year colleges.

 Overall responsibility for maintaining OhioLINK policies and procedures on local Innovative systems.
 Meet to share information and to participate in ongoing training opportunities.
-Consists of library systems librarians.
+Consists of library systems and technical services librarians.

 Explores and makes recommendations to the Library Advisory Council on new databases and publishers that OhioLINK should consider acquiring.
 Focuses on cooperative resource management issues and recommends new policies and procedures.
 Consists of collection development and acquisitions librarians.